 When all else fails, there’s nothing quite like starting with a blank slate.
-For some, reinstalling Windows might seem like a difficult undertaking, but it is actually quite simple and quick.
+For some, reinstalling Windows might seem like a difficult challenge, but it is actually quite quick and straightforward.
 So, how would you go about it?

 - Find your Windows 10 installation disk/USB drive.
 If you are a laptop owner or have bought a pre-made PC, you have most likely received the OS bundled with the computer.
 If instead, you installed Windows 10 yourself, then you definitely don’t need us to tell you how to do it.